stephanieyenyu/Juvaly_Project/README.md

 reports 118 valid for DR.WU against 123 here, 44 for menomeno against 49, and 33 for Juvaly
 against 9.
 Two rows, Inna Organic and nomel, do agree. 綠藤 is absent from the summary entirely although its data is committed.
 The summary was produced from a different snapshot, and that snapshot is not in this repository.
+See known-issues C-1 through C-4.

 **Negative labels are rare everywhere.** Nineteen negative labels across 389 valid reviews is 4.9%.
-Either @cosme reviewers rarely post negative reviews, or the codebook's negative definition is too narrow, or the model under-applies it.
-Nothing here distinguishes the three, and the validation set that could have is absent.
+The validation run offers a partial explanation rather than a full one: of 33 validation rows, only one was human-labelled 負面, and the model missed it — assigning 中性, not 正面.
+A single case cannot establish whether the codebook's negative definition is too narrow or the model under-applies it, but it does confirm the negative class is too sparse in a 33-row set to say much about itself, which is exactly the problem raised in Open Problems below.

 **The pain-point analysis did not run.** `analyze.py` defines `normalize_pain()` to collapse the free-text pain-point column into six buckets, but `main()` never calls it.
 The pain-point ranking